California Car (railcar): History

 In 1990, California residents passed Propositions 108, 111 and 116.
 Combined, the three measures authorized the sale of nearly $3 billion in bonds for the creation of rail services across the state including commuter rail and intercity rail.
 With this new source of money, the California Department of Transportation (Caltrans) set out to specify a standardized railcar that would be suitable for rail operations across the state.
 The result of this effort were original designs for both intercity and commuter rail cars, optimized for California service within the volume defined by the Amtrak Superliner.
 While the commuter rail version was never built, the intercity version has become very successful.

 The first generation of these Bi-Level intercity cars was dubbed the "California Car" and incorporated numerous innovative features specified for California's intercity services.
 These include two large entry vestibules for high-volume passenger loading and unloading, two automatically controlled door pairs per side, an on-board wheelchair lift, two straight staircases, bicycle storage, large workstation tables, a food service car with an elevator to move food and other supplies to the sales counter on the upper level, center aisles of width compliant with the Americans with Disabilities Act, and control cab cars to allow for push-pull operation.

 Caltrans awarded the $155 million contract to build the California Cars to Morrison–Knudsen in February 1992.
-Morrison–Knudsen would later spin off it transit car manufacturing unit as the American Passenger Rail Car Company, or Amerail, in October 1995, which would complete the order.
+Morrison–Knudsen would later spin off its transit car manufacturing unit as the American Passenger Rail Car Company, or Amerail, in October 1995, which would complete the order.

 The first cars were delivered in early 1995 and were first put in service on the San Diegan line (the predecessor to the Pacific Surfliner), followed later by the Capitol Corridor and San Joaquins routes.
 Train crews immediately encountered problems with the new cars, the biggest being the automatic doors.
 The doors failed ten times more often than cars operated by other agencies, causing service delays.
 Despite the problems, deliveries continued, and the final car arrived in California in the summer of 1997.